Buying a home

 How much you can borrow will depend on your financial status and circumstances.
 You’ll need to pay a minimum deposit of 10%.
 Lenders may insist on certain requirements, such as a professional property valuation or building insurance.

-Each region has its own assistance scheme to help people with buying a home in Belgium:
+Each region has its own housing assistance programs to help people with buying or renovating a home in Belgium:

 Finding a property in Belgium